The Shock of the Fall

-The Shock of the Fall is British author Nathan Filer's debut novel, published by 2013.
+The Shock of the Fall is British author Nathan Filer's debut novel, published in 2013 through HarperCollins.
 The book tells the story of Matthew Homes, a 19-year-old boy from Bristol, dealing with the death of his older brother.
 It explores the central themes of loss, guilt, and mental illness.
-It takes place over three timelines: the present where Matt is writing; the past where Simon is alive; and the decade since Simon died.
+It takes place over three timelines: the present in which Matt is writing; the past when Simon was alive; and the decade after Simon died.

-The novel was first published in the UK on 9 May 2013, by HarperCollins Publishers.
+The novel was first published in the UK on 9 May 2013, by HarperCollins.
 It was originally published in the United States by St. Martin's Press under the title Where the Moon Isn't.

 It is a Sunday Times Bestseller and has been translated into over 30 languages.